DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 ### __Prerequisites__

 In order for this setup to work there are a few prereqesuites that need to be met.
+I will go ahead and lay them out below and then walk you through a step by step process later on in this article.

 * An Ubuntu 18.04 server on [Digital Ocean](https://www.digitalocean.com/products/droplets/)
 * Integration with [Slack's API](https://api.slack.com/)